-Here, with project scope management, we refer to managing the project scope in implementation and closure phase and focus on controlling the implementation of the project scope.
-In general, an integral part of project controlling in project implementation phase is making sure that the actual work follows the WBS (Work Breakdown Structure).
+Here, with project scope management, we refer to managing the project scope in the implementation and closure phase and focus on controlling the implementation of the project scope.
+In general, an integral part of project controlling in the project implementation phase is making sure that the actual work follows the WBS (Work Breakdown Structure).
 We make sure that we identify changes and additional work necessary or nice to have as early as possible and quote them in form of a change request before we execute them.
 These change requests shall be fair for all involved parties.
-For preparation of a suitable change process during project planning, please refer to sub-section Contract Management.
+For the preparation of a suitable change process during project planning, please refer to the sub-section Contract Management.

 Scope creep is the extension of the originally planned work put down into the WBS.
 Thus, this term refers to additional, un-planned work, in most cases generating time delays and additional cost.
 If not covered by a corresponding change order based on our change process, we shall avoid any scope creep.
 Otherwise, we end up in a claim situation: we implement the change anyway, take and file all available project records of that case, and try to settle compensation for it in terms of extension of time (EOT) and additional cost later.